Worldwide Shipping & Tracking

 /gamerule randomTickSpeed [value]

-disables random ticks, while a higher number speeds up processes like crop growth.
+Replace [value] with the desired number.
+For example, entering 0 disables random ticks, while a higher number speeds up processes like crop growth.

 Additionally, players can chain multiple command blocks to create a sequence of commands.
 This is particularly useful for complex automation, such as creating custom farms that require specific tick adjustments to optimize production.